Sokoto Becomes First State to Initiate Bill for Right to Education

 This is the first time any state in Nigeria will seek to legally make education a fundamental human right of all children.

-The bill is one of the major components of the policy on the state of emergency in the education sector declared in the state in December 2015.
+The bill is one of the major components of the policy on the state of emergency in education declared in the state in December 2015.

-“Sokoto will be the first state in Nigeria to provide right to education, thereby bringing it in comformity with status of fundamental objective and directive principle of state policy under chapter two of the constitution of the Federal Republic of Nigeria 1999,” Justice Commissioner Suleiman Usman stated this while fielding questions from reporters in Sokoto.
+“Sokoto will be the first state in Nigeria to provide right to education, thereby bringing it in conformity with status of fundamental objective and directive principle of state policy under chapter two of the 1999 Constitution,” Justice Commissioner Suleiman Usman stated fielding questions from reporters in Sokoto.

 He added that it would consolidate the declaration of emergency in education by the administration in concrete terms.

-“This Bill seeks to create a Social and Community Development Agency for the execution of social and community development projects throughout Sokoto state,” he explained.
+“This bill seeks to create social and community development agency for the execution of social and community development projects throughout Sokoto state,” he explained.